EditaBu/Synapse_Protein_Lifetime_code_repository/README.md

 Matlab code to generate Fig.4D: bar plot showing the LPL (long protein lifetime) synapses as a percentage of total synapse number across subregions of the brain.

 #### 5. TotalIntensity_decay_part1.mlx
 Matlab code to extract individual puncta size, mean intensity and total puncta number from all experimental animals across all regions and subregions of the brain.
-The data is later used in part2 to fit an exponential decay function and produce the half-life values that are presented in Figs. 2A, S10, S11, S12.
+The data is later used in part2 to fit an exponential decay function and produce the half-life values that are presented in Figs. 2A, S10, S11, and S12.

 #### 6. TotalIntensity_decay_part2.mlx
 Matlab code to fit an exponential decay function on puncta total intensity values to estimate PSD95 half-life.
-Results presented in Figs. S11 and S12.
+Results presented in Figs. 2A, S10, S11 and S12.

 #### 7. similarity_matrix_halflife.mlx
 Matlab code to generate Fig.5D: differences in PSD95 half-life across 110 subregions is transformed into a measure of similarity between pairs of subregions using a Gaussian kernel function.
 The result is plotted as a heatmap.